OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-session-definitions.md

 ![Arras Session Diagram]({{site.baseurl}}/assets/images/developers-guide/arras/arras-session-diagram.png)

-The definition for this session is essentially a JSON document describing this diagram.
+The definition for this session is essentially a JSON document describing the diagram.
 In outline, it looks like this:

 ```json
 {